pivot-access-ltd/bma-offline-docs/src/how-to-troubleshoot-maas-5333.md

 By default, the web UI is located at `http://<hostname>:5240/MAAS/`.
 If you can't access it, there are a few things to try:

-- Check that the webserver is running - By default the web interface uses Apache, which runs under the service name *apache2*.
+- Check that the web server is running - By default the web interface uses Apache, which runs under the service name *apache2*.
 To check it, on the MAAS server box you can run `sudo /etc/init.d/apache2 status`.
 - Check that the hostname is correct - It may seem obvious, but check that the hostname is being resolved properly.
 Try running a browser (even a text mode one like `elinks`) on the same box as the MAAS server and navigating to the page.
 If that doesn't work, try `http://127.0.0.1:5240/MAAS/`, which will always point at the local server.
 - If you are still getting "404 - Page not found" errors, check that the MAAS web interface has been installed in the right place.
 There should be a file present called `/usr/share/maas/maas/urls.py`.